wendyverdonk93/docs/content/integrations/accounting and bookkeeping/Visma/_index.md

 ### Visma Import MultiSafepay

-If you would like to import a MultiSafapay accountant export, we would like to kindly ask you to visit our partner's website.
+If you would like to import a MultiSafepay accountant export, we would like to kindly ask you to visit our partner's website.
 [Visma](https://nl.visma.com/accountview-support/contact/) will assist you directly in this.

 ### Accountant Report Export